|

 Periyar Tiger Reserve

 The first thing you need to do as soon as you reach Thekkady is to head to the Periyar National Park, also called the Periyar Tiger Reserve.
-Most of your trip activities in your Thekkady trip will be centered around here, so go to the reception and get your brochure.
-The forest department will give you the timing of various activities that they organize for tourists.
-These include jeep safari to the tea and spice plantations as well as a notable temple, nature-walks, lake cruise and even night safari deep inside the jungle.
+Most of your adventure activities in Thekkady will be centered around this wildlife zone, so go to the reception and get your brochure.

 Periyar lake cruise